aia-uclouvain/pydl8.5/README.rst

 Relevant paper : `[DL852020] <https://dial.uclouvain.be/pr/boreal/fr/object/boreal%3A223390/datastream/PDF_01/view>`_ `[PYDL852020] <https://www.ijcai.org/Proceedings/2020/0750.pdf>`_

-**The PyDL8.5 library providing an implementation of DL8.5 algorithm.
+**The PyDL8.5 library provides an implementation of DL8.5 algorithm.
 Please read the relevant articles referenced below to learn about the additional features.
-Please cite these papers if you used the current library.
+Please cite these papers if you use the current library.
 The documentation will help you get started with PyDL8.5.**

 This project implements an algorithm for inferring optimal binary decision trees.